 You know my heart, and I am battling the inner demons of depression and hopelessness.
 I trust your love and know you will help me escape this darkness.
 Please, calm my troubled heart.
 Guide me to find solace, happiness, and contentment in myself and in my life.
 Paint my thoughts in the brightest colors.
 Please, embrace me, fill my inner darkness with your healing love so that I might stand restored.
 Take my hand and guide me out of the dark places into the light of my soul.
 Remind me that, even in the darkest moments of my life, I can be a blessing and a gift for someone.
 Remind me that my light always shines.

 Imagine, for example, that you wish help from your Angels in manifesting a new job.
 You’ll have to fine-tune with the essence of what you want and ‘see’ yourself in your new job.
 You must dive deep into the vibes and feelings of having what you want to create.
-When you set an intention with a mindset of openness to receive, you affirm that what you are seeking is already being provided, is already created and made available for your use.
+When you set an intention with a mindset of openness to receive, you affirm that what you seek is already being provided, created, and made available for your use.

 As you learn to clear out blocks, patterns, and karmic connections that no longer serve you, you are better able to receive your heart’s desires.
 You start to see that all is in Divine Order, and you can relax more into acceptance of what flows in your life.

 To thank the Angels is important, but not for them because giving is their true nature.
 They give for the pure joy of giving.
 To thank them is important for you because gratitude always brings more blessings.
 The feeling of gratitude is like a signal you send to the Universe, showing that you are open to receiving. **It’s like a powerful magnet that attracts complementary energies into your life.** This is why you must send your gratitude to the Angels even though they do not need thanks.

 From our book 365 Prayers to the Angels